Attention-Walmart-Shoppers/capstone/README.md

 ### ML Models
 - [x] Construct and evaluate:
-    * Ordinary Least Squares (OLS), LASSO LARS & Polynomial Regression models
+    * Ordinary Least Squares (OLS), LASSO LARS, Tweedie Regressor (GLM) & Polynomial Regression models
 - [x] Establish two baselines:
     * the first, by averaging our weekly_sales data in our train dataset and using this mean as our forecasted values to evaluate against our actual weekly_sales data in our test dataset to calculate a RMSE baseline
     * the second, using the prior year's weekly_sales data as our forecasted values to evaluate against our actual weekly_sales data in our test dataset to calculate a RMSE baseline